What is a Revision ACL Reconstruction?

 If a patient experiences loss of bone quality after the original treatment, Dr. Provencher may need to perform a staged knee revision surgery.
 A staged procedure involves Dr. Provencher performing a bone grafting procedure to fill damaged areas with new bone, followed by a revision ACL reconstruction 4-6 months later.
 Patients with a malalignment of the lower extremity are also treated with a staged procedure in many cases.

 It is important to note that an ACL reconstruction is very successful in most patients.
 A revision ACL reconstruction is also very successful but less so than the original surgery.
 This is due to the revision procedure and re-tear of the ligament.

-Recovery and Rehabilitation Following Revision ACL Reconstruction
+What is the Recovery Following Revision ACL Reconstruction?

 After a knee revision surgery for a torn ACL, patients will be encouraged to use crutches for two weeks and a functional knee brace for a set time determined by Dr. Provencher.
 Patients will also be encouraged to participate in a detailed physical therapy program to help reduce the risk of another failed repair.
 It is strongly suggested that patients work with the in-house physical therapists at Howard Head Sports Medicine to optimize their rehabilitation.
 Many patients can expect a full return to activities in 9-12 months if rehabilitation protocols are followed.

 For additional information on revision ACL reconstruction, or to learn more about knee revision surgery, please contact the Vail, Aspen and Denver, Colorado orthopedic office of knee surgeon Dr. Matthew Provencher.